800G OSFP Guide: IHS vs RHS Selection for AI Data Centers

 | Also known as | Finned-top OSFP, closed-top OSFP |

-The integrated fins interact directly with the airflow moving through your switch or chassis.
-When properly designed, this creates efficient convective heat transfer without requiring any thermal engineering on the host side — just ensure adequate airflow.
+The integrated fins interact directly with airflow moving through your switch.
+When properly designed, this creates efficient convective heat transfer without any thermal engineering on the host side.

 How IHS Thermal Management Works

-The OSFP MSA Rev 5.22 specification defines airflow-impedance curves for IHS modules.
-Here’s the basic physics:
+The OSFP MSA Rev 5.22 specification defines airflow-impedance curves for IHS modules:

-- Heat generation — The DSP (Digital Signal Processor), laser driver, and optical components generate 12-17W for typical gray optics, up to 30W for coherent modules
+- Heat generation — DSP, laser driver, optical components generate 12-17W typical, up to 30W for coherent modules

-- Conductive transfer — Heat moves from components through the module housing to the integrated heat sink
+- Conductive transfer — Heat moves through copper vias to the integrated heat sink fins

-- Convective dissipation — Front-to-back airflow (typically 200-400 LFM) carries heat away from the fins
+- Convective dissipation — Front-to-back airflow (200-400 LFM) carries heat away efficiently

 - Exhaust — Hot air exits through the rear of the switch

-The beauty of IHS is simplicity: the module handles its own thermal management.
-The host equipment just needs to provide airflow — no cold plates, no thermal interface materials, no riding heat sinks to align.
+The beauty of IHS is simplicity: the module handles its own thermal management completely.
+No cold plates, no thermal interface materials, no riding heat sinks to align.

 IHS Variants: Open-Top vs. Closed-Top